What Is Skier’s Thumb?

 Management Of Skier’s Thumb Injuries

-Lower grade skier’s thumb injuries such as grade 1 and 2 UCL injuries can be successfully treated conservatively (meaning nonsurgically) with immobilization around six weeks followed with physiotherapy to help restore movement and strength to the area.
-Ideally the joint should be protected from full stress for 3 months after injury meaning a delay in returning to high risk sports and loading activities.
+- Lower grade skier’s thumb injuries such as grade 1 & 2 UCL injuries can be successfully treated by conservative methods (meaning non-surgically).
+Conservative treatment approaches include immobilization, this is often around a period of six weeks, followed with active physiotherapy in an attempt to help restore movement and strength to the area.
+Ideally the joint should be protected from full stress for around 3 months after injury, allow complete healing.
+This prolonged duration of protection means for many, a delay in returning to high risk sports and loading activities.

 Surgery For Skier’s Thumb